ECG to upgrade worn-out electricity network in Tema

-She said the Tema Region, has seen an enormous increase in population, associated with numerous structures which have exceeded the generating capacity of transformers originally installed.
+She said the Tema Region, has seen an enormous increase in population, associated with numerous structures which has exceeded the generating capacity of transformers originally installed.

 Mrs Asomani-Wiafe linked some of the intermittent power outages within the Tema Region to overload which had led to the congestion of cable lines, underground cables and transformers.